Drivers with Disabilities in KansasCompare Car Insurance Quotes in 3 Steps

-In order to obtain a disability parking placard or plates, you'll need to submit an original application for disabled parking identification.
+In order to obtain a disability parking placard or plates, you'll need to submit an original Certification of Disability for Disabled Parking Placard and/or Plate (Form TR-159) for disabled parking identification.
 The application must be signed by a medical professional, such as a physician, physician assistant, nurse practitioner, podiatrist, or chiropractor, licensed to practice in Kansas.
 The certificate may also be signed by a Christian Science practitioner, if that practitioner is listed in the Christian Science Journal.

 Take the completed form to your local county treasurer's office to receive your placard or plates.

 Disabled parking permits are issued for both temporary and permanent disabling conditions.
 The same form is used; the designation of temporary or permanent is to be made by your health practitioner.
 Temporary placards are valid for a maximum of six months.